jsonresume/resume-cli/README.md

 To publish your resume to your account with a custom domain extension at http://registry.jsonresume.org.
 You will first need to acquire login credentials.

+## `resume login`

+To log into a registered account.
+This will allow you to publish with requiring you to reenter your credentials.

 ## `resume publish`